shopglobal/tari/RFC/src/Glossary.md

 value or statement after they have committed to it.

+## Creator Assigned Mode

+An asset runs in creator-assigned mode when _every_ validator node in a validator committee is a [Trusted Node].

 ## Digital asset
 [digital asset]: #digital-asset 'Sets of Native digital tokens, both fungible and non-fungible that are created by asset issuers on the Tari 2nd layer'